New ordinance for Portland food service businesses and institutions goes into effect on October 1, 2019.Read More…

 What’s required of businesses?

-Dine-in: In dine-in situations, businesses can provide single-use plastic items only after the customer requests them.
+Dine-in: Plastic single-use items can only be provided after the customer requests them.

-Fast food, take-out and delivery: In fast food, take-out and food delivery services can provide single-use plastic items only after an employee asks the customer if they want them and the customer responds affirmatively.
+Fast food, take-out and delivery: Plastic single-use items can only be provided if the customer requests them.
+It's also acceptable for the employee to ask the customer if they want them and to provide them if the customer responds affirmatively.

-Web or app orders: Food orders placed from a website or app can provide single-use plastic items only after the customer has been prompted in the ordering process and has actively requested them.
+Web or app orders: Plastic single-use items can be provided only after the customer has been prompted in the ordering process and has requested them.

 Which businesses must comply?